-Regarding the parallel complexity of the problem, Miller and Reif [16] gave the first NC algorithm for planar graph isomorphism.
-Their algorithm runs in time $O(\log n)$ with a polynomial number of processors in the CRCW PRAM model.
-This corresponds to the complexity class AC of problems computable by unbounded fan-in circuits of polynomial size and logarithmic depth.
-More recently, using a completely different approach based on descriptive complexity, Grohe and Verbitsky [7] provided a new method for testing isomorphism of planar graphs also within AC.
-They proved that for a class $\mathcal{G}$ of graphs, if every graph in the class is definable in first order logic with a finite number of variables and logarithmic quantifier depth, then the isomorphism problem for $\mathcal{G}$ is in AC.
-Verbitsky [20] showed that the class of planar 3-connected graphs is definable with 15 variables and logarithmic quantifier depth.
-Together with the AC reduction from planar isomorphism to 3-connected planar isomorphism from [16] this provides a different way to show that planar isomorphism lies in $AC^1$ .
+Regarding the parallel complexity of the problem, Miller and Reif [?] gave the first NC algorithm for planar graph isomorphism.
+Their algorithm runs in time $O(\log n)$ with polynomial number of processors in the CRCW PRAM model.
+This corresponds to the complexity class AC1 of problems computable by unbounded fan-in circuits of polynomial size and logarithmic depth.
+More recently, using a completely different approach based on descriptive complexity, Grohe and Verbitski [?] provided a new method for testing isomorphism of planar graphs also within AC1.
+They proved that for a class G of graphs, if every graph is the class is definable in first order logic with a finite number of variables and logarithmic quantifier depth, then the isomorphism problem for G is in AC1.
+Verbitski [?] showed that the class of planar 3-connected graphs is definable with 15 variables and logarithmic quantifier depth.
+Together with the AC1 reduction from planar isomorphism to 3-connected planar isomorphism from [?] this provides a different way to show that planar isomorphism lies in AC1.

-We describe in this survey some of the results leading to the improvement of the upper bound from $AC^1$ to logarithmic space.
-Located between L and $AC^1$ , the complexity class UL played an important part in the development of the results.
+We describe in this survey some of the results leading to the improvement of the upper bound from AC^1 to logarithmic space.
+Located between L and AC^1 , the complexity class UL played an important part in the development of the results.
 UL (unambiguous logarithmic space) is the class of problems computable by a logarithmic space nondeterministic machine having at most one accepting computation path for each input.
 The relation between the considered complexity classes is as follows:

-$$L \subseteq UL \subseteq AC^1$$
+$$L \subseteq UL \subseteq AC^1$$ .